Non-Invertible Higher-Categorical Symmetries: Examples: Non-Invertible Categorical Symmetries in 3d

 From the fusion rules, we observe that the resulting category $\cC_{\text{Pin}^+(4N)}$ can be recognized as one of the Tambara-Yamagami categories based on the abelian group $\Z_2\times\Z_2$.
 There are four such categories \cite{TambaraYamagami} (see also Section 5.5 of \cite{Bhardwaj:2017xup}), and it is a natural question to ask which one is $\cC_{\text{Pin}^+(4N)}$.
 The difference between the four categories is captured in the data of the associators.
 We can compute the associators of $\cC_{\text{Pin}^+(4N)}$ from the associators of $\cC_{\Spin(4N)}$, where the latter associators are trivial as $\cC_{\Spin(4N)}$ describes a non-anomalous 1-form symmetry.
 From this computation, we find that \be \cC_{\text{Pin}^+(4N)}=\text{Rep}(D_8)\,, \ee i.e. $\cC_{\text{Pin}^+(4N)}$ is the category formed by representations of the dihedral group $D_8$, which is one of the four Tambara-Yamagami categories.

 There is an alternate derivation of $\cC_{\text{Pin}^+(4N)}$ which makes it manifest that it has to be $\text{Rep}(D_8)$.
 We first gauge the $\Z^S_2\times\Z^C_2$ 1-form symmetry to go to the pure $PSO(4N)$ Yang-Mills theory in 3d.
 After gauging, we obtain a dual $\Z^S_2\times\Z^C_2$ 0-form symmetry.
 The $\Z_2$ outer-automorphism is still a 0-form symmetry, and it now acts on the $\Z^S_2\times\Z^C_2$ 0-form symmetry by exchanging $\Z^S_2$ and $\Z^C_2$.
 Thus, the total 0-form symmetry group of the $PSO(4N)$ theory is \be \Gamma^{(0)}=\left(\Z^S_2\times\Z^C_2\right)\rtimes\Z_2=D_8\,, \ee which is the dihedral group $D_8$.
 On the other hand, the 1-form symmetry group of the $PSO(4N)$ theory is trivial.
 Now, the pure Pin$^+(4N)$ Yang-Mills theory is obtained from the $PSO(4N)$ Yang-Mills theory by gauging both the $\Z^S_2\times\Z^C_2$ 0-form symmetry and the $\Z_2$ outer-automorphism 0-form symmetry, or in other words, by gauging the full $D_8$ 0-form symmetry.
 Since there is no 1-form symmetry, the category $\cC_{PSO(4N)}$ associated to the $PSO(4N)$ theory is the trivial category \be \cC_{PSO(4N)}=\text{Vec} \,, \ee which is the category of ungraded vector spaces, and the action of $D_8$ on this category is trivial.
-After gauging $D_8$, we obtain non-trivial topological line defects arising as the Wilson line defects forming representations of $D_8$, and thus we find that \be \cC_{\text{Pin}^+(4N)}=\text{Rep}(D_8) \,. \ee
+After gauging $D_8$, we obtain non-trivial topological line defects arising as the Wilson line defects forming representations of $D_8$, and thus we find that \be \cC_{\text{Pin}^+(4N)}=\text{Rep}(D_8) \,. \ee In appendix \ref{app:Pinplus3d} we compute in a similar fashion the symmetry category for $\Pin^+ (4N+2)$ and find it to be also \be \cC_{\text{Pin}^+(4N+2)}=\text{Rep}(D_8) \,. \ee